Workers’ Compensation For Bakers

 How Can Cerity Serve Up the Workers’ Compensation Coverage My Bakery Needs?

 At Cerity, we’re proud to work with bakeries.
 In fact, we work with all kinds of industries and small businesses, including restaurants, food trucks, food and beverage businesses, and more.
 As soon as you go from a one-person operation to hiring anyone, reach out for a quote from Cerity.
-Get essential workers’ comp insurance from Cerity for as low as $20/month and pay monthly like a subscription.
+Get essential workers’ comp insurance from Cerity for as low as $20/month.
 Pay only for what you need so you have more dough left over for all your other costs.

 Simply go to our free online quote tool.
 Tell us a little bit about your business to get an affordable rate, and you can buy a policy online in minutes to cover you for the year ahead.